-There are several well-known Northern California universities which include Stanford University and University of California, Berkeley.
+There are several well-known Northern California universities which include Stanford University and the University of California, Berkeley.
 Some top-tier public graduate schools include Boalt Hall, Hastings law schools, and UC San Francisco, a top-ranked medical school.
-Other top school is UC Davis School of Veterinary Medicine, the largest vet school in the United States.
+Another top school is UC Davis School of Veterinary Medicine, the largest vet school in the United States.

 There are five University of California campuses and eleven California State University campuses plus a large number of local community colleges.

 Private institutions are also well represented, a few of them include: